caolan/magery/README.md

 sub-template.
 In the above example the context property `user.name` is bound to `name` inside the `my-greeting` template.

+The attribute names can only be lower-cased.
+If you want use multi-word attribute name, you should use dash of underscore.

 It is also possible to provide literal string values as context data:

 ``` html